Advocate of the Year Awards

 NSBA is seeking applications for the Lewis A. Shattuck Small Business Advocate of the Year Award which recognizes small-business owners who go above and beyond in advocating for the small-business community.
 Self nominations are encouraged.
 If you would like to nominate another business owner, please click here.

 Four finalists and the overall winner will be honored at NSBA’s upcoming Washington Presentation on June 23, 2014 in Washington, D.C.
-Nominations are due April 25, 2014.
+The deadline for nominations has been extended to May 2.

 Qualifications and Criteria: